Burlington Royals: Burlington Indians (Carolina League)

 In addition to the Appalachian League version of the Burlington Indians, from 1958 to 1964 a team representing Burlington, N.C., of the same name competed in the Carolina League (Class B through 1962; thereafter Class A) as a Cleveland farm club.
 During its seven years of existence, the Carolina League Burlington Indians won one league championship.
 Its players included future major leaguers Luis Tiant and Duke Sims.

 Prior to opening their Burlington ballpark in 1960, the club was known as Alamance, and played their home games at Graham Athletic Park a.k.a.
 Graham Park.
 That park still exists, as the ballfield for Graham Middle School on East Pine Street in Graham, North Carolina.

-Burlington Indians (Central Association)

-A third team called the Burlington Indians was based in Burlington, Iowa, and played in the Class C Central Association in the late 1940s.